WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 	_Connecting to the virtual machine_

-1. To verify that DC01 is working properly, open a Powershell windows, and run the following command:
+1. To verify that DC01 is working properly, open a Powershell window, and run the following command:

 	````PowerShell
 	dcdiag.exe